Hussein-L-AlMadhachi/Active-Installer/README.md

 ``` bash
 user@machine:~$ linins setup
 ```
+### How to use

-3. Now Linins is ready. if you have the repository URL that supports Linins, to install it automatically write:
+Now Linins is ready. if you have the repository URL that supports Linins, to install it automatically write:

 ``` bash
 user@machine:~$ linins clone [URL]
 ```

-4. or if you the source code that you have has Linins installtion files `InstallFile` write:
+or if you the source code that you have has Linins installtion files `InstallFile` write:

 ``` bash
 user@machine:~$ cd (path to the folder that contains 'InstallFile')